MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 To change how the Waterfall sorts requests:

-* Right-click the header of the Requests table, hover over **Waterfall**, and then select one of the following options:
+* Right-click the header of the Requests table, click **Waterfall**, and then select one of the following options:

    * **Start Time** - The first request that was initiated is placed at the top.